itszhixuan/Orbital-Duty-Planner/README.md

 ### Proposed website features:
 #### Home Page
 To attract the attention of our users, a simple page with our project goal will be used as the Home Page.
+The "Click to learn more" button will redirect the users to our About Page, which will include more details on our project.
 ![homepage](https://user-images.githubusercontent.com/88086170/173574517-03556645-67e9-4968-a7d2-6d75bce5139f.png)

 #### About Page
 As the content on the Home Page is kept to the minimum, the About Page will provide more information on our goal and the key features of our project that will help to solve their problems.

 #### Login/Signup Page
 The login/signup page will prompt for their particulars, and will serve as the gate for the following user-catered features.
 To check for authentication, we utilised the feature provided by Firebase which helps us store new emails and passwords on their database.
+The login/signup page will also display errors that might occur when users do not meet the requirements.
+For example, if the password used when signing up is less than 6 characters, a prompt will appear to explain the issue.

+#### Footer
+A footer has also been attached to all of the pages mentioned above.
+Located at the bottom of the page, it displays some basic information and links are available to redirect visitors to our project code, posters and videos.

 #### Profile Page
 After logging in, the users will be directed to their profile page which will showcase their existing list of events that they are involved in.
 For new users, the list of events would be empty.
 Buttons for users to create a new event and log out will also be shown on the profile page.
 The profile page serves as an overview on the events and features.
 ![profile page](https://user-images.githubusercontent.com/88086170/173577609-8c252814-d207-425e-a7b9-1cc7abd8bd30.png)

 #### Event Creator
 For the organisation to start the process of creating a schedule, they will be required to fill in the details and requirements of the event.
 The details entered will be shown to participants/members when they indicate their preferences and availability.
+The Start and End Dates will also serve as a block out feature, where Members will not be able to select dates that fall out of the range.

+#### Selection of Dates

 ---------------------Incomplete------------------------------

-### Timeline
+## Timeline

 <table>
     <thead>